 Murray plays motivational speaker Jack Corcoran who is informed his father has died.
 This comes as something as a surprise since Jack having never knew his father had always been told by his mother he died before he was born.
 What comes as a bigger shock is learning Dad was a circus clown and has bequeathed to his son an elephant named Vera.

 I had never watched this until I stumbled onto it on television the other day.
-I had always heard the negative things about it and had no interest in it, but I decided to give it a chance.
+I had always heard the negative things about it and really had no interest in it.
+Murray and an elephant didn’t seem that interesting an idea, but I decided to give it a chance.
 I shouldn’t have bothered.

 Murray is terrific at playing cynical, sarcastic characters who through the course of a story learn a lesson and in the end is a better person going through the experience.

-Here, the setup of him being this motivational speaker who wants to get bigger gigs and land a book deal didn’t seem all that bad to me.
+Here, the setup of him being this motivational speaker who wants to get bigger, higher paying gigs and land a book deal didn’t seem all that bad to me.
 There really wasn’t much of a strong character flaw that needed correcting for him.
 At least in my eyes.
-So in the end when inevitably his heart warms to Vera it wasn’t much of a payoff.
+So in the end, when inevitably his heart warms to Vera it doesn’t come as much of a payoff.

 Their travels don’t yield any laughs.
 The elephant is cute I suppose and does some tricks here and there and as much as Murray tries to reel off one-liners none of them fly Watching the two make their way to the west coast becomes an extremely dull and tedious process.

 The co-stars, which are some pretty recognizable names, simply show up and have very little to do other than reciting banal dialogue.
 Matthew McConaughey gets the most screentime as a deranged trucker who picks the pair up.
 He’s simply awful and extremely unfunny in this.
-It was kind of ironic watching him embarrass himself in this after having won that Oscar just recently.
+It was kind of ironic watching him embarrass himself in this after he had won that Oscar recently.